Ddayisme/second-assignment/README.md

 - [License](#license)

 ## Background

 ```
 Second assignment on Noroff frontend course.
-This website is translating a given text to signlanguage
+This assignement is to learn how to use React and deploy it to the internet.
 ```

 ## Install

 ```